-Nob Hill is one of San Francisco’s quintessential neighborhoods.
-Bordered to the south by California Street, Van Ness to the west, Broadway to the north and Stockton to the east, Nob Hill is home to some of San Francisco’s earliest history.
-You’ll find Grace Cathedral, The Pacific-Union Club, the Fairmont hotel, and plenty of history in the neighborhood.
+Nob Hill is one of San Francisco’s most, well, San Francisco neighborhoods.
+Bordered to the south by California Street, Van Ness to the west, Broadway to the north, and Stockton to the east, Nob Hill is home to some of San Francisco’s earliest landmarks.
+You’ll find Grace Cathedral, the Pacific-Union Club, the Fairmont Hotel, and plenty of history in the neighborhood.
 Chinatown is on the eastern side of the neighborhood.

-Homes for sale in Nob Hill are served by plenty of bus lines.
-The planned central subway will go through Chinatown at some point in the future, and Chinatown is a part of the Nob Hill neighborhood designation in the San Francisco MLS.
-It is also just a short walk from downtown, so depending on where your job is, walking isn’t completely out of the option.
+Nob Hill is a transit-rich environment, served by several bus lines.
+The Central Subway, well underway at this writing in late 2018, will (allegedly) open in 2021.
+It is also just a short walk from downtown, so depending on where your job is, walking isn’t completely out of the running (no pun intended) as a commute option.
 Cable cars also cross the neighborhood, but given their popularity with visitors, they don’t necessarily make the best transit choice for a daily commute.

 Nob Hill is chock full of San Francisco history, although much of it was wiped out in the earthquake and fire of 1906.
 Many of the storied mansions, built by the City’s early millionaires, were destroyed in the fire.
 Still standing today: the Fairmont Hotel and the Flood Mansion, which now operates as the Pacific-Union Club.
 Swanky hotels were built in place of many of the destroyed mansions.